 There’s also no discrimination allowed when it comes to housing.
 It’s important to know that landlords can’t refuse to sign a lease with someone because of their sexual orientation, gender identity, or gender expression.
 Landlords also can’t end a lease for one of these reasons, act in a discriminatory way toward their tenants, or harass them.

 As another example, it’s illegal to discriminate against someone by denying them access to public transportation.

 In other words, it’s illegal to treat someone differently because of their sexual orientation, gender identity, or gender expression.
 No one can be denied something offered to the public, like a product or service, on this basis.

-If you believe you have been discriminated against, there are options.
+If you believe you’ve been discriminated against, there are ways to get help.

-To make a complaint, visit the Commission des droits de la personne et de la jeunesse (human rights commision)’s website.
+To file a complaint, visit the website of the Commission des droits de la personne et de la jeunesse (Quebec human rights commission).

-If a federally regulated business (for example, banks, post office, airline, or telecom company) or the federal government is involved, you must file a complaint with the Canadian Human Rights Commission.
+Just know that if a federally regulated business (for example, a bank, post office, airline, or telecom company) or the federal government is involved, you must instead file your complaint with the Canadian Human Rights Commission.

 For more information, help, or accompaniment, Interligne’s Registry lists resources across Canada that provide safe spaces to the LGBTQ+ community and services adapted to their needs.

 The acronym LGBTQ+ refers to lesbian, gay, bisexual, trans, queer/questioning, and other identities.
 To better understand the legal issues that can impact the LGBTQ+ community, read our web guide.